MicrosoftDocs/powerbi-docs/powerbi-docs/includes/rls-faq.md

 **Answer:** No, visuals won't render properly.
 You'll have to re-create the roles and rules within Power BI Desktop and then publish to the Power BI service.

 **Question:** Can I create these roles for Analysis Services data sources?
 **Answer:** Yes, if you imported the data into Power BI Desktop.
-If you're using a live connection, you won't be able to configure RLS within the Power BI service.
+If you're using a live connection, you can't configure RLS within the Power BI service.
 This is defined within the Analysis Services model on-premises.

 **Question:** Can I use RLS to limit the columns or measures accessible by my users?
 **Answer:** No, if a user has access to a particular row of data, they can see all the columns of data for that row.